Automated Archiving Service

 Livestream Archiver

-A Rust application that monitors a directory for livestream recordings, processes them with hardware-accelerated transcoding, and syncs them to a remote server using an event-driven architecture.
+A Rust application that monitors a directory for livestream recordings and processes them with hardware-accelerated transcoding using an event-driven architecture.

 Features